chaunceyt/egallon-serve/README.md

 3. Replace it with `$.getJSON("https://energy.gov/api/egallon/current/combined.json",function(result){`
 4. Push update to production (gh-pages branch)

+## About the Script.
+The eGallon data is updated automatically and served at https://energy.gov/api/egallon/current/combined.json.
+This is achieved through a jenkins job scraping the above data sources once a week, and then adding it to our server.
+Though this is hosted privately, it is similar in setup to [this utilities scraper](https://github.com/energyapps/utilities_data_processor).
+Questions on the location and functionality of the scraper should be addressde to Chauncey.

 ## CSS
 The css stuff is heavily modified but one essential part is based on [this countdown clock](https://codepen.io/ademilter/pen/czIGo).